 Nada Surf are best known for writing the ’90s-est song ever in ‘Popular‘, but what else have they done?
 Nine albums, as it turns out, the latest of which was released last Friday.

 It’s a strange feeling diving into a band with a body of work when all you know of them is one song.
 In a completely infantile and close-minded way, part of me expects an album full of songs with spoken word choruses about college and dating, with anthemic, crunchy guitar choruses.

-It’s probably for the best that that’s not what Never Not Together is.
+It’s probably for the best that a whole album of ‘Popular’ is not at all what Never Not Together is.
 It’s actually a collection of ballads, I would say, with a very mature and grown-up sound that sits somewhere between pre-2000 emo and college rock.
 The closest thing I can think to compare it to is recent work from Jimmy Eat World, where the edge and energy of their earlier records aren’t quite there, but they’re replaced by an almost fatherly wisdom and sense of reflection, with the same strong songwriting in place.